 If you are serious about chastity, or even a little bit serious about keeping your sanity, you must put some sort of boundaries in your life.

-Many single women are crying about haywire desires while they do absolutely nothing to keep themselves together!
+Many single women cry about haywire desires while they do absolutely nothing to keep themselves together!
 If anything, their thoughts and actions fan the very flames they want cooled.

 - Channel your energy towards something.